 There are some excellent sources of data for business owners.
 Here are four of my favorite sources:

-The State of Hawaii Data Book covers all the topics that the Hawaii County Data Book does and have additional sections on Defense, Human Services, Interstate Commerce and others.
+The State of Hawaii Data Book covers all the topics that the Hawaii County Data Book does and has additional sections on Defense, Human Services, Interstate Commerce, and others.
 This is focused on statewide data.

 If you are interested in data on Native Hawaiians, the Native Hawaiian Data Books is an excellent source.

 Hawaii Public Library Online Databases

 One of my favorite sources of data is the State of Hawaii Library website.
 There are databases on grants, business, military, government, and much more.
 Best of all, you can access each of them from your home computer at no cost.

 I’m a big believer in getting accurate information and then figuring out what it means.
 Intuition, anecdotal stories, and educated guesses all have a place, but when the numbers are there, I like to start with them.